StabbarN/postgres-language-server/agentic/pretty_printer.md

 **Type Normalization**:
 - Normalize TypeName built-ins by mapping `pg_catalog` identifiers to canonical SQL keywords while leaving user-defined schemas untouched.
 - Decode INTERVAL typmods by interpreting the range bitmask in `typmods[0]` before emitting optional second precision so layouts like `INTERVAL DAY TO SECOND(3)` stay canonical.
+- When the protobuf stores a single-component builtin (for example `bool` or `text`) without an explicit schema, keep the original casing and avoid reintroducing a `pg_catalog` qualifier so AST equality stays stable after reparse.

 **Layout and Formatting**:
 - Insert a `LineType::SoftOrSpace` breakpoint between join inputs and their qualifiers so long `ON` predicates can wrap without violating the target width while short joins stay single-line.